MontiCore/object-diagram/src/main/grammars/de/monticore/OD4Report.md

 # (UML/P) Object Diagrams

-Object diagrams are a sublanguage provided by the UML.
+Object diagrams are a sublanguage provided by the *UML*.
-MontiCore language for
-UML/P ODs.

-UML/P ODs are an OD variant suited e.g. for the modeling of for desired and unwanted object structures, or can be used as setup definitions for tests.
+UML/P ODs are an OD variant suited e.g. for the modeling of for *desired and unwanted object structures*, or can be used as *setup definitions for tests* or their desired outcomes.
 UML/P ODs are suited for combination e.g. with the object constraint language OCL
 (details can be found in [Rum16], [Rum17]).